-3 Patent and copyright royalties.
+Line 4- Patent and copyright royalties.

 Patent and copyright royalties are allocable to Illinois to the extent that the patent or copyright is used by the payer in Illinois, or to the extent that the patent or copyright is used by the payer in a state in which you are not taxable with respect to the royalties and, at the time the royalties were paid or accrued, your commercial domicile was in Illinois.

 A patent is used in a state to the extent that it is employed in production, fabrication, manufacturing, or other processing in the state or to the extent that a patented product is produced in the state.
-If the basis of, or receipts from, patent royalties do not permit allocation to states or if the accounting procedures of the person paying the royalties do not reflect states of use, the patent is used in Illinois if your commercial domicile was in Illinois.
+If the basis of, or receipts from, patent royalties do not permit allocation to states or if the accounting procedures do not reflect states of use, the patent is used in Illinois if your commercial domicile was in Illinois.

 A copyright is used in a state to the extent that printing or other publication originates in the state.
-If the basis of, or receipts from, copyright royalties do not permit allocation to states or if the accounting procedures of the person paying the royalties do not reflect states of use, the copyright is used in Illinois if your commercial domicile was in Illinois.
+If the basis of, or receipts from, copyright royalties do not permit allocation to states or if the accounting procedures do not reflect states of use, the copyright is used in Illinois if your commercial domicile was in Illinois.